justinengler/RGBShades/README.md

+Changes from base:
+ - Uses Teensy at 48Mhz
+ - Uses audio on port A9 (Heavily borrowed from Tony DiCola's examples)
+ - Uses Adafruit BLE on HW serial1 (Heavily borrowed from Adafruit examples)

 Pull Requests - For new effects, please target the "experimental" branch.
 We'll try to throw everything in experimental, and bubble finished effects into the master branch.

 RGBShades